Dark photon vortex formation and dynamics: Introduction and summary

 when $\lambda\gg g_D^2$~\cite{Abrikosov:1956sx,Nielsen:1973cs}.
 Therefore, once formed, they will quickly dissipate energy stored in the dark photon dark matter or superradiance cloud and completely change the dynamics of the system as well as the phenomenological consequences.
 We will discuss in detail how these vortices form, how they evolve in the background dark electric and magnetic field, and the phenomenological consequences in the context of dark photon dark matter and a dark photon superradiance cloud.

-In this work, we argue that vortex production can occur in various dark photon dark matter production mechanisms~\cite{Graham:2015rva,Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel}.
+In this work, we argue that vortex production occurs in all proposed dark photon dark matter production mechanisms~\cite{Graham:2015rva,Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel}.
 During inflation, dark photon dark matter can be produced as longitudinal modes.
 If the Hubble parameter during inflation $H_I \gtrsim v$, regardless of if the $U(1)$ symmetry is restored or not, that is, independent of if $\lambda \rightarrow \infty$ ($m_{\rho} \gg H_I$), vortices will form.
 The evolution of these strings is qualitatively the same as ordinary cosmic gauged strings (see Appendix \ref{sec:NonMCoupling} for some discussions about the differences), which after inflation approach a scaling solution.

 Vortex production can also happen in the late Universe when energy is transferred from axions to the dark photon magnetic field~\cite{Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel}.
 In this case, the phase transition is a superheated phase transition when the magnetic field in the system reaches the superheating field